Derrick Van Orden

-Derrick Francis Van Orden (born September 15, 1969) is an American politician, actor, and retired United States Navy SEAL who is the U.S. representative for Wisconsin's 3rd congressional district.
+Derrick Francis Van Orden (born September 15, 1969) is an American politician, actor, and retired United States Navy SEAL who has served as the U.S. representative for Wisconsin's 3rd congressional district since 2023.
 He is a member of the Republican Party.

 Early life, education, and military service

 Van Orden was born in Minnesota on September 15, 1969.
+His family lived in Hartland, Wis. and then moved to the Portland, Ore. area where his mother accepted a job with the Insurance Company of North America.
+As a youth, Van Orden lived in Lake Oswego, Ore., attending Lakeridge High School.
 He holds a Bachelor of Science degree from Excelsior University.

-Van Orden joined the United States Navy in 1988 when he was 18 years old.
-He received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado in 1992.
-After months of training, Van Orden graduated with BUD/S class 184 in October 1992.
-Van Orden received assignment to SEAL Team FOUR at Naval Amphibious Base Little Creek, Virginia.
-Following advanced SEAL training and completion of a six-month probationary period, he received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare insignia.
+Van Orden joined the United States Navy in 1988 and was assignment to SEAL Team FOUR at Naval Amphibious Base Little Creek, Virginia.
+Van Orden served five combat deployments, and retired as a Senior Chief in 2014.
+Van Orden's 26 years of active duty military service make him the longest serving enlisted member of the military in the history of Congress.

-He served for 26 years, retiring as a Senior Chief in 2014.
-During his military career, Van Orden served five combat deployments.

 Post-military career

 Van Orden played the role of Senior Chief Otto Miller in the 2012 film Act of Valor.
 He also had roles in the 2018 film Surviving the Wild and Running with the Devil (2019).

-From 2017 to early 2019, Van Orden and his wife operated the Butternut Café in the Village of Butternut in northern Wisconsin.
+From 2017 to early 2019, Van Orden and his wife operated the Butternut Café in Butternut, Wisconsin.